simonprovost/scikit-longitudinal/paper/paper.md

-There are two broad approaches for coping with longitudinal data [@ribeiro2019mini]: (1) **Data Transformation**: this approach involves preprocessing methods that convert longitudinal data into a standard, "flattened" non-longitudinal format.
-This transformation enables the use of any standard, non-longitudinal classification algorithm on the data.
-However, this approach may result in the loss of relevant information regarding how a feature's values change over time.
-(2) **Algorithm Adaptation**: this approach entails modifying classification algorithms to directly handle temporal dependencies inherent in longitudinal datasets.
-This preserves the temporal dynamics of the data but may require more complex tooling.
+There are two broad approaches for coping with longitudinal data [@ribeiro2019mini]: (1) **Data Transformation**: this approach involves preprocessing methods that convert longitudinal data into a standard, "flattened" non-longitudinal format, enabling the use of any standard, non-longitudinal classification algorithm on the data but potentially losing relevant information regarding how a feature's values change over time.
+(2) **Algorithm Adaptation**: this approach entails modifying classification algorithms to directly handle temporal dependencies inherent in longitudinal datasets, preserving the temporal dynamics of the data but requiring more complex tooling.

 # Statement of Need